-

 Dye

-A-205 is a multifunctional dye that serves as an essential tool in biological research.
-Its properties enable researchers to observe and analyze cell structures, track biomolecules, and evaluate cellular functions.
-Additionally, A-205 aids in distinguishing cell types, detecting biomolecules, and studying tissue pathology, with applications spanning basic scientific research and clinical diagnostics.
-Beyond biological contexts, this dye is also suitable for traditional textile dyeing and emerging areas such as functional textile processing, food pigments, and dye-sensitized solar cells. -
+Pro-AMC is a multifunctional dye designed for various biological applications.
+It provides essential capabilities for researchers to observe and analyze cell structures, track biomolecules, evaluate cell functions, and differentiate cell types.
+Additionally, Pro-AMC is useful for detecting biomolecules, studying tissue pathology, and monitoring microorganisms.
+Its versatile applications extend from fundamental scientific research to clinical diagnostics and include traditional uses in textile dyeing and emerging fields such as functional textile processing, food pigments, and dye-sensitized solar cells. -

 Fluorescent Dye